Boating: Types of boats

-Recreational boats are broadly classified as unpowered craft, motorboats, or sailboats, each encompassing numerous subtypes designed for specific activities and environments.”
-Recreational boats (sometimes called pleasure craft, especially for less sporting activities) fall into several broad categories, and additional subcategories.
-Broad categories include dinghies (generally under 16 feet (5 m) powered by sail, small engines, or muscle power) usually made from hardwood or inflatable rubber. paddle sports boats (kayaks, rowing shells, canoes), runabouts (15–25 ft.
-(5–8 m) powerboats with either outboard, sterndrive, or inboard engines), daysailers (14–25 Ft.
-(4–8 m) sailboats, frequently with a small auxiliary engine), cruisers (25–65 ft.
-(8–20 m) powerboats with cabins), and cruising and racing sailboats (25–65 Ft.
-(8–20 m) sailboats with auxiliary engines).
-Center console (18 to 75 ft.
-(18-23m) power boats that have a large interior typically used for fishing, with its high speed performance design and engine also used in water sports.
-Deck boats (25-35 ft.(8-11m) that are characterized by an open deck area and used typically for leisure activities.
-Lifeboats (smaller, quicker watercrafts equipped with emergency equipment in which to help voyagers in case of emergency in the water.
+Recreational boats are broadly classified as unpowered craft, motorboats, or sailboats, each including numerous subtypes designed for specific activities and environments.
+Recreational boats (sometimes called pleasure craft, particularly for less sporting activities) fall into several broad categories and subcategories.

+Broad categories include dinghies (generally under 16 feet (5 m), powered by sail, small engines, or human effort), which are often made from hardwood or inflatable materials.
+Other categories include paddle sports boats (such as kayaks, rowing shells, and canoes), runabouts (15–25 ft (5–8 m) powerboats with either outboard, sterndrive, or inboard engines), daysailers (14–25 ft (4–8 m) sailboats, frequently with a small auxiliary engine), cruisers (25–65 ft (8–20 m) powerboats with cabins), and cruising and racing sailboats (25–65 ft (8–20 m) sailboats with auxiliary engines).

+Other types of recreational motorboats include center-console boats (commonly 18–75 ft (5.5–23 m)), which are often used for fishing and general recreation, and deck boats (25–35 ft (8–11 m)), which are characterized by an open deck area and are typically used for leisure activities.
+Lifeboats are small craft equipped with emergency equipment for rescue and survival situations.